Velko/8-bit-CPU/README.md

 Quarter-clock
 -------------

-One of the sources of instability in Ben's version is RC-circuit used as and edge detector in RAM module.
+One of the sources of instability in Ben's version is RC-circuit used as an edge detector in RAM module.
 A common technique is to isolate the circuit so that it does not send spikes back in clock line.
 I, however, decided to eliminate the need for edge detection completely.
 The thing with RAM is that it will keep loading the value all the time while Write Enable line is enabled.
 If inputs